 James E. Schrager studies the use of strategy by executives and venture capital partners.
-He was drawn to research in entrepreneurship by a fascination with extreme success and a desire to better understand how it happens--or not.
-In the classroom, Schrager pushes his students to discover how to better judge potential new venture investments and growth opportunities for existing businesses by using the unique power of strategy.
-His work is powered by the application of Herb Simon's concept of Bounded Rationality to strategy.
+Drawn to this research by a fascination with extreme success and a desire to better understand how it happens--or not, Schrager pushes his students to discover how to better judge potential new venture investments and growth opportunities for existing businesses by using the unique power of strategy.
+His work is powered by the application of Herbert A. Simon’s concept of Bounded Rationality to strategy.

 He has published multiple articles in the Wall Street Journal, CEO Magazine, and the Chicago Tribune, among others.
 He is frequently quoted in the press and has appeared on NBC, ABC, PBS, and other networks as an expert commentator on business strategy.
-He was editor of the Journal of Private Equity (published by Institutional Investor) for over a decade.
+He was editor of the Journal of Private Equity (published by Institutional Investor) for fifteen years.
+In 2013, he co-authored a paper on the emerging field of Behavioral Strategy for the Journal of Strategy and Management.
+He is involved in a series of case-based experiments, conducted with Booth MBA students, which provide data for certain facets of Behavioral Strategy.

 “Why Bother With Strategy,” The Times of India Mumbai (October 10, 2006).